abbhix8/Real-time-color-and-object-detection/README.md

-the main file in the folder is for the color detection and the other file named colordetection and objectdetection is for the real time object detection. if any query reach me at my mail below singhabbhi08@gmail.com
+the main file in the folder is for the color detection and the other file named colordetection and objectdetection is for the real time object detection. if any query reach me at my mail singhabbhi08@gmail.com